a2800276/gaml/README.md

 Makes it easier to type up html by hand by avoiding having to type superfluous angled bracked, closing tags, and some other redundancies.
 Fans of Haml claim that it's not just a shortcut, but beautiful (like Haikus) but they have a warped sense of aesthetics.

+I'm going to assume you have a vague notion of what haml is so I'll keep it short.
+In case you are interested, read more about haml [here](http://haml.info/) but beware that most of the "advanced" features are not implemented by design.

 Basically this: